 Bradley T. Wiemann joined the Company in 1993 as a lead design engineer after spending a number of years with Rockwell International Corporation, where he was involved in flight control systems.
 In 1994, he became manager of the Company's engineering groups focused on commercial and transportation product design.
 In 2001, his responsibilities expanded to include sales and service for commercial and transportation.
 In 2004, he was appointed Vice President, Commercial and Transportation and, in 2012, he was named Executive Vice President.
-In 2013, his responsibilities expanded to include sales and service for School & Theatres.
-Mr. Wiemann holds a M.S. degree in electrical and computer engineering from the University of Iowa and a B.S. degree in electrical engineering from South Dakota State University.
+In 2013, his responsibilities expanded to include sales and service for the School & Theatres business unit, which is now known as the High School Park and Recreation business unit.
+Mr. Wiemann holds a Master of Science degree in electrical and computer engineering from the University of Iowa and a Bachelor of Science degree in electrical engineering from South Dakota State University.

-Matthew J. Kurtenbach joined the Company in 1992 as a manager in manufacturing, and subsequently served as a project manager for sports projects and as a project manager for the Company's process improvements and facility expansions.
+Matthew J. Kurtenbach joined the Company in 1992 as a manager in manufacturing, and he subsequently served as a project manager for sports projects and as a project manager for the Company's process improvements and facility expansions.
 In 2001, he was named Manufacturing Manager and, in 2006, he was appointed Vice President, Manufacturing.
 Also in 2006, he was charged with leading the Company's transformation to lean manufacturing.
-More recently, he gained responsibility for repair center operations associated with after-sales services and the field service organization.
-Mr. Kurtenbach holds a M.S. degree in industrial management and a B.S. degree in electrical engineering from South Dakota State University.
-Mr. Kurtenbach is the son of Aelred J. Kurtenbach and the brother of Reece J. Kurtenbach.
+More recently, he gained responsibility for repair center operations associated with after-sales services.
+Mr. Kurtenbach holds a Master of Science degree in industrial management and a Bachelor of Science degree in electrical engineering from South Dakota State University.
+Mr. Kurtenbach is the son of Aelred J. Kurtenbach and the brother of Reece A. Kurtenbach and Carla S. Gatzke.